connectivecpp/chops-net-ip/README.md

 Useful utility code, including:

-- Repeat, a function template to abstract and simplify loops that repeat N times, from Vittorio Romeo, https://vittorioromeo.info/.
+- Repeat, a function template to abstract and simplify loops that repeat N times, from Vittorio Romeo (see References Section below).
 The C++ range based `for` doesn't directly allow N repetitions of code.
 Vittorio's utility fills that gap.
-His blog is excellent and well worth reading.

 # Chops C++ Language Requirements and Alternatives